 This Task Force functions as an ongoing think tank, developing long-term strategies, and making the case for the crucial role of anchor institutions in economic and community development.
 Communities cannot be revitalized and redeveloped without greater alignment across policy, institutions, civil society organizations (such as community based nonprofit organizations), and private resources (such as philanthropy).
 A new administration with a fresh vision presents an opportunity to develop and implement new strategies emphasizing partnerships that cross traditional boundaries.

 Leveraging the resources of anchor institutions to address societal needs has recently gained increased attention, particularly with respect to community colleges, colleges, and universities, which bring a wide range of resources (e.g., financial, physical, and human) and maintain deep-rooted commitments to localities.
 As numerous communities have experienced capital flight, institutions of higher education have remained as critical anchors of stability.

 The Task Force is an individual membership organization.
-Institutions will not be members.
 Individuals can join if they agree with the principles outlined in the statement of the Task Force.
-There are no dues.
+The general membership is free of charge.
 The Task Force is designed to develop and disseminate knowledge and function as an advocacy and movement building organization to create and advance democratic, mutually beneficial anchor institution-community partnerships.

 More About the Task Force:

 Thoughtful Pieces by Task Force Members:

 Mega Sporting Events Can Bring Improvements by David Maurrasse

 Journal of Higher Education, Outreach and Engagement, Volume 17(3) by a few AITF members in collaboration with others